IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 # gcloud auth application-default login
 # This means you usually DO NOT need to put Google Cloud project IDs or service account keys
 # directly into this .env.local file for Genkit to work locally.
-# Deployed environments (like Google Cloud Run) will use service account permissions.
+# Deployed environments (like Google Cloud Run for prototypes) will use service account permissions.
 ```

 **VERY IMPORTANT INSTRUCTIONS FOR `.env.local` (Local Development):**